- Accelerated Online Master of Public Administration

 |First Semester||Hours||Second Semester||Hours|

-Student must complete 9hrs of Dissertation and enroll in PAPP 7399 (Final Dissertation) in final graduating semester.
+Student must complete 9hrs of Dissertation and/or enroll in PAPP 7399 (Final Dissertation) which must be taken in the final graduating semester.

 Notes on Curriculum and Degree Requirements